hpcsc/bitbar-teamcity-plugin/README.md

     Notice the dot in front of json file name?
 This is to prevent BitBar from executing this file

 - Update configuration in your `bitbar-teamcity-plugin.json`

+    - `from`/`until` fields:

+        The plugin will not make the call to TeamCity server if the current time is not within `from` and `until` timespan.
+Both `from` and `until` are optional.
+When they are present, they must follow the format of `HH:mm` where `HH` is in 24h format (if the hour component is less than 10, prefix it with 0 like `06`).
+The plugin only uses string comparison to compare the time for simplicity and therefore will not be able to handle complicated/invalid time pattern.

 Note: When the plugin runs for the 1st time, it will ask for permission to access your Keychain to get TeamCity password.